 Garage Gym Flooring

-Garage gym flooring is one of the afterthoughts I think most people have had when it comes to building the home gym of their dreams.
+Some type of flooring for your garage gym is one of the afterthoughts I think most people have had when it comes to building the home gym of their dreams.

-Unfortunately, most people buy squishy mats that do nothing to absorb force from heavy barbell training.
+Unfortunately, most people buy squishy mats that do nothing to absorb force from heavy barbell strength training.

 Instead of being one of those people, I recommend getting hard rubber mats that allow you to train hard, keep your feet rooted into the ground and stay safe.

-If you have bigger garage to outfit, you might go with something like this 25 pack from Rogue.
-It seems more geared for bigger gyms but might fit the bill depending on your situation.
+If you have a bigger garage gym to outfit, you might go with something like this 25-pack from Rogue.

-For everybody else, pick up 4-6 of these Horse stall mats from a place like Tractor Supply and you’re set.
+For everyone else, pick up 4-6 of these horse stall mats from a place like Tractor Supply, and you’re set.

 Just be warned that they are heavy and you will most likely need help!